tudorek12345/fears-to-fathom-woodbury-getaway-mp-mod/README.md

 # Woodbury Spectator Sync (Co-op Focus)

-A BepInEx 5 (Mono) LAN mod for "Fears to Fathom: Woodbury Getaway".
+A BepInEx 5 (Mono) LAN mod Co-Op mod for "Fears to Fathom: Woodbury Getaway".
 Primary focus is co-op; spectator mode remains but is secondary.
 Current work targets the Cabin scene first.
 In the episode list, select "Board game" to reach the Cabin flow.

-TODO (IL2CPP): If the game is IL2CPP, swap to BepInEx IL2CPP and update project references and bootstrapper.

 ## Scope